FreeMasen/coverage-example/README.md

 to the files here. the `-s` flag is for the source directory or where we executed the cargo command that generated or `gc*` files.
 The `-t` flag is for the type, here we are using `lcov` because there is more work we might want to do on the output.
-If you are using a service like codecov.io, this is a type of file they could except.
-If you wanted to you could use the `html` type but this would have a bunch of extra noise in the file that we want to filter out.
+If you are using a service like codecov.io, this is a type of file it could accept.
+If you wanted to you could use the `html` type but this might have a bunch of extra noise in the output that we want to remove.

-## 8. Filter outour coverage
+## 8. Filter out coverage
 Next we want to tell the coverage tool what we care about we can do this by executing `lcov` with the `--extract` flag like this.